lens-protocol/lens-sdk/README.md

 ## Road Map

-- Release 1.0: initial stable release.
+- [x] Release 0.5.0: Low-level API abstraction client (name to be decided).
-- Release 1.1: Low-level API abstraction client (name to be decided).
+- [ ] Release 0.6.0: integration with Lens Gated SDK.
-- Release 1.2: support for Data Availability posts.
+- [ ] Release 1.0.0: initial stable release.
-- Release 1.3: integration with Lens Gated SDK.
+- [ ] Release 1.x.0: support for Data Availability posts.

 **Note**: This road map is subject to change and is provided for informational purposes only.